CameronBrooks11/OpenSCAD-Batch-Export/README.md

 ## Features

-- Batch export STL files with parameters defined in CSV or JSON files.
+- Batch export STL, 3MF, OFF, PNG and any other format OpenSCAD can write, with parameters defined in CSV or JSON files.
 - Convert between CSV and JSON parameter files.
 - Easy-to-use command-line interface and GUI.
 - Handles boolean, numeric, and string parameter types correctly.